Hiring in Sales & Marketing: Guide and Trends in 2025

 To keep the process efficient, identify your non-negotiables, then keep an open mind, giving fair consideration to transferable skills and experience.

 “Lastly, top talent is always highly sought after.
-Keep benchmarking salaries and benefits to ensure you are competitive enough to retain them,” notes Wendy.
+Keep benchmarking salaries and benefits to ensure you are competitive enough to retain them,” notes Allie.

 Salaries are expected to remain stable, with most firms providing increments of between 3 – 5% to match inflation.
 Job movers can expect increments between 10 – 15%.